AdobeDocs/audience-manager.it-IT/help/using/reference/tls-support.md

 # Obsolescenza di TLS 1.0{#tls-deprecation}

 Transport Layer Security (TLS) è un protocollo di cifratura usato per stabilire un canale di comunicazione protetto tra due sistemi.
-Viene utilizzata per autenticare uno o entrambi i sistemi e per proteggere la riservatezza e l&#39;integrità delle informazioni che superano i diversi sistemi.
+Viene utilizzata per autenticare uno o entrambi i sistemi e per proteggere la riservatezza e l'integrità delle informazioni che superano i diversi sistemi.
 A maggio 2018, sono disponibili tre versioni del protocollo TLS: TLS 1.0, 1.1 e 1.2.

-A marzo 2019, il [!DNL Adobe] protocollo ha cessato [!DNL TLS 1.0] il supporto.
-La funzionalità di Adobe Audience Manager non funziona per gli utenti finali che utilizzano browser che supportano [!DNL TLS 1.0]solo i browser.
-In realtà, consigliamo l&#39;utilizzo di [!DNL TLS 1.2], che al momento della scrittura, la versione più recente del protocollo.
-Tutti i browser moderni utilizzano [!DNL TLS 1.2].
-Abbiamo raccolto un elenco di browser, versioni e il loro [!DNL TLS] supporto.
-Per ulteriori informazioni, visita [questo collegamento Wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers).
+In March 2019, [!DNL Adobe] has ended support for the [!DNL TLS 1.0] protocol.
+Adobe Audience Manager functionality does not work for your end users that use browsers which only support [!DNL TLS 1.0].
+In fact, we recommend the use of [!DNL TLS 1.2], which is, at the time of writing, the latest version of the protocol.
+All modern browsers use [!DNL TLS 1.2].
+We have collected for you a list of browsers,versions, and their [!DNL TLS] support.
+For more information, visit [this Wikipedia link](https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers).

 <table id="table_C273E20039074BB7B6CFB1B877A086B8">
  <thead>